Daiju Hisateru

 Daiju Hisateru (born 19 March 1950 as Toshiaki Sakaiya) is a former sumo wrestler from Hokkaidō, Japan.
-His highest rank was ōzeki, but he held the rank for only five tournaments, fewer than any ōzeki in the modern era.
+His highest rank was ōzeki, but he held the rank for only five tournaments – fewer than any ōzeki in the modern era until Mitakeumi, who held the rank of ōzeki for only four tournaments in 2022.
 He won eleven sanshō or special prizes during his top division career which lasted from 1970 to 1977.
 He was the head coach of Asahiyama stable from 1997 until 2015.